Top 10 Viewpoints in Australia

 1. Mrs Macquarie's Chair, Sydney

-The sandstone seat carved on a small headland frames Sydney Harbour with the Opera House to the right and the Harbour Bridge to the left.
-It is the canonical Sydney shot.
-Best at golden hour with ferries crossing in front.
+The sandstone seat carved into a small headland in the Royal Botanic Garden frames Sydney Harbour with the Opera House to the right and the Harbour Bridge to the left.
+Governor Macquarie's wife Elizabeth had the seat cut from the rock in 1810 so she could watch the ships arriving from England.
+More than two centuries later it remains the canonical Sydney shot.

 5. Cradle Mountain — Marion's Lookout, Tasmania